alpaka-group/llama/documentation/pages/user/allocators.rst

 When creating views for the whole application data, it make sense to allocate big chunks of memory.
-However when working with smaller amounts of memory or having some temporary views which need to be reallocated a lot, heap allocations are inefficient and it makes more sense to store the data directly on the stack.
+However when working with smaller amounts of memory or having some temporary views which need to be recreated a lot, heap allocations are inefficient and it makes more sense to store the data directly on the stack.

 :cpp:`llama::allocator::Stack` addresses this challenge.
-The memory object returned from this allocator holds the needed memory as array on the stack in itself.
-However one disadvantage atm is, that the size of the stack memory needs to be passed as template parameter.
+The memory object returned from this allocator holds the needed memory in an array on the stack in itself.
+However at the moment one disadvantage is, that the size of the stack memory needs to be passed as template parameter.
 It is possible to determine the needed space at compile time for simple mappings, but e.g. padding needs a run time chooseable size.
 This will be addressed in the future.